 You may also want to save receipts so you can compare them to the charges made to your account.
 This way, you’ll catch it quickly if a restaurant changes your tip or a retailer charged more than the amount noted on your receipt.

 If you’re keeping an eye on your credit card and debit statements, you’ll be in the best position to notice fraudulent charges right away.
 The FTC suggests reporting them to your card issuer immediately, and there’s a good reason why.

 If you report fraudulent credit card charges when you notice them, your liability is limited to just $50.
 In the real world, however, most credit cards offer zero fraud liability, meaning you won’t be on the hook for a single cent.

 Debit purchases come with more risk.
-If you report fraudulent charges within 2 business days of your statement being sent to you, your liability is limited to $50.
-If you report more than 2 days but sooner than 60 days after you receive your statement, you could be on the hook for up to $500.
+If you report fraudulent charges within two business days of your statement being sent to you, your liability is limited to $50.
+If you report more than two days but sooner than 60 days after you receive your statement, you could be on the hook for up to $500.

 If you report the fraud later than 60 days after your statement is sent to you, on the other hand, your liability is only limited to “all the money taken from your ATM/debit card account, and possibly more; for example, money in accounts linked to your debit account,” notes the FTC.